2022–2023 mpox outbreak: Wastewater surveillance

+Interventions

+Testing and containment

+In early July 2022, scientists reported that the window to be able to contain the outbreak is closing or has closed.
+Previous attempts to control the disease had included encouraging individuals to quarantine or inoculation efforts directed at high-risk individuals.
+By late July 23, the WHO declared the mpox a public health emergency due to its prevalence and spread in multiple countries.
+Mpox testing is done in various ways, usually using a swab or test sample from an infected persons lesions, throat, blood, or semen.
+Upon the recommendation of the WHO, PCR testing became the most common test for diagnosing mpox during the outbreak.
+PCR testing used genome sequencing to identify genomes which are unique to MPVX to use in diagnosis.

 Vaccination

+As of June 2022, ring-vaccinations and pre-exposure vaccination of MSM were strategies in some countries to contain the outbreak.
+Local transmission leading to sizeable clusters may have gone unnoticed for some time.
+Two vaccines are available.

 Smallpox vaccines containing vaccinia such as Imvanex (Jynneos) and ACAM2000 can provide around 85% effectiveness against mpox.
 This protection level is calculated from studies using smallpox vaccines tested in late 1980 in Africa.
-According to the CDC the vaccination with Jynneos/Imvanex is "[a]dministered as two subcutaneous injections four weeks apart." while the vaccination with ACAM2000 is "administered as one percutaneous dose via multiple puncture technique with a bifurcated needle."
+According to the CDC the vaccination with Jynneos/Imvanex is "[a]dministered as two subcutaneous injections four weeks apart" while the vaccination with ACAM2000 is "administered as one percutaneous dose via multiple puncture technique with a bifurcated needle".
 However, ACAM2000 is not recommended for potentially immunocompromised persons due to high replication competency of vaccinia while Imvanex (Jynneos) is recommended for potentially immunocompromised persons due it containing an attenuated, non-replicating orthopoxvirus, Modified Vaccinia Ankara-Bavarian Nordic (MVA-BN).
 The UKHSA has begun using Imvanex as post-exposure prophylaxis for close contacts of known cases.

 On 25 May, disease experts from the NICD in South Africa said they saw no need for mass vaccination, because they believe cases will not explode as they did in the COVID-19 pandemic.

-In reaction to the current outbreak of mpox, a number of countries have stated they are buying vaccines and/or releasing vaccines from national stockpiles for use in the outbreak.
+In reaction to this outbreak of mpox, a number of countries have stated they are buying vaccines and/or releasing vaccines from national stockpiles for use in the outbreak.
 In May 2022, the US, Spain, Germany and the UK all announced purchases of smallpox vaccine.

 On 24 May, Centers for Disease Control (CDC) Deputy Director Jennifer McQuiston confirmed the United States is releasing some of their Jynneos vaccine supply from their Strategic National Stockpile for people who are "high-risk".